miladra/linear-tree-model/README.md

-# The Tree coding challenge
+# A model for linearly store a tree

 ## Used Stack